uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 From June 1, 2011, to May 31, 2012, media coverage of Aboriginal issues in Ontario accounted for only 0.23% of all news stories, and, of these, only 3.0% focused on residential schools.
 From June 1, 2012, to May 31, 2013, news stories on Aboriginal issues amounted to 0.46% of all news stories, and, of these, 3.0% focused on deaths in residential schools.[^251]

-The report included expert opinions on its findings, including those of CBC journalist Duncan McCue, who observed that editorial opinions “are often rooted in century-old stereotypes rather than reality.”[^252]
+The report included expert opinions on its findings, including those of =|CBC=Canadian Broadcasting Corporation= journalist Duncan McCue, who observed that editorial opinions “are often rooted in century-old stereotypes rather than reality.”[^252]
 He pointed out:

 > Yes, protests often meet the test of whether a story is ‘newsworthy,’ because they’re unusual, dramatic, or involve conflict.